Israel Adesanya: Personal life

+Adesanya is multilingual, fluent in Yoruba, Nigerian Pidgin, and English.

 Before taking up fighting, Adesanya regularly competed in dance competitions across New Zealand.
 He highlighted his passion for dance in a choreographed walkout at UFC 243.

 Adesanya is a fan of anime and has stated he would like to start an anime production company after retiring from fighting.
 His nickname "The Last Stylebender" is a reference to Avatar: The Last Airbender, an anime-influenced cartoon series.
 Adesanya has the image of one of the show's main characters, Toph Beifong, tattooed on his forearm.

+Adesanya is also a professional wrestling fan, once stopping mid interview when he spotted Booker T and acknowledged him.

 In September 2020, he became the first mixed martial arts athlete to sign a sponsorship deal with Puma.

-Adesanya was also signed as an ambassador for Stake.com in January 2021.
+In June 2023, Stylebender, a documentary film focusing on the life of Adesanya debuted at the Tribeca Film Festival.

 Views and positions

 Adesanya endorsed a "yes" vote in the 2020 New Zealand cannabis referendum.

 In June 2021, Adesanya advocated tougher penalties against coward punching following the death of his training partner Fau Vake, who died after being punched in the head the previous month.